msupply-foundation/conforma-web-app/documentation/internal/development/Workflow.md

 #### helpers

-Add here any methods that can be used in other places - that aren't hooks or compnents itselves.
+Add here any methods that can be used in other places - that aren't hooks or components itselves.

 #### hooks